yk-liu/yk-liu.github.io/_posts/2019-01-16-Fiber-Bundles/2019-01-16-Fiber-Bundles.md

 Generally speaking, a fiber bundle is a topological space where there are extra structures.
 This structure is summarized as the topological space locally looks like the direct product of two subspaces - a typical fiber and a base space.

+A good example of a fiber bundle is a cylinder.
+I think this is the most intuitive way of explaining the name.
+A bundle of fibers is called a fiber bundle, like a handful of pasta.
+However, a fiber need not to be an actual "fiber", it could also be a higher dimensional manifolds.

 <img src='https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-01-16-Fiber-Bundles/assets/cylinder-food-bundles.png' width="40%" alt="trivial fiber bundle: a cylinder">